ms/buildtogether.tech/src/rules-newcomers.md

-    tweets or chat messages, and email archives; keeping information about a specific topic in a single place and clearly defining the purpose of each communication medium saves newcomers from having to navigate multiple unfamiliar data sources to find what they need <cite>Lin2020</cite>.
+    tweets or chat messages, and email archives; keeping information about a specific topic in a single place and clearly defining the purpose of each communication medium saves newcomers from having to navigate multiple unfamiliar data sources to find what they need [% b Lin2020 %].
 At the same time, outdated documentation may lead newcomers to understand the project incorrectly, which is also demotivating.
 While it's hard to keep material up to date, community members should at least remove or clearly